Steftones/OctaGroove/README.md

 # Sequencer
 An ongoing project building an 8-track sequencer with an emphasis on algorithmic variation/generation of musical patterns.
 The program introduces the concept of "themes" which dynamically vary your musical patterns on the fly.
 Users can select a range of controls for adjusting probability and randomness, enabling fine-tuning of the level of unpredictability in the musical patterns.

+To run the program, download the latest version of SuperCollider and run `app.scd` in the scide IDE.

 To create new sample kits, add a folder into `kits` with 8 subfolders named 0-7.
 Fill these subfolders with either `.wav` or `.aiff` files.

 ## Features